Yoo Jeong-bok: Life

 He passed the civil service exam in his last year of college.
 After serving in the military, he became a public servant.
 In 1994, he was appointed a mayor of Gimpo County.
 He agreed absorption of Geomdan Myeon into Incheon and appointed as a mayor of Seo District, Incheon, which absorbed Geomdan Myeon.
 In 1995, South Korea expanded local autonomy.
 He resigned to run for 1995 South Korean local elections and elected as a mayor of Gimpo County.
-In 1998, Gimpo County was promoted to Gimpo city.
+In 1998, Gimpo County was promoted to Gimpo.
 He served two terms for Mayor of Gimpo.
 After the loss in 2002 South Korean local elections, he was elected as a member of the National Assembly to represent Gimpo three times since 2004.
-In 2014, he resigned his seat in the National Assembly to run for Mayor of Incheon and elected.
-He lost in 2018 election but he was elected in 2022.
+In 2014, he resigned his seat in the National Assembly to run for Mayor of Incheon and was elected.
+He lost in the 2018 elections but was elected in 2022.

 On 31 August 2022, he announced administrative reorganization plans for Incheon.
 Geomdan will become a new separate District from Seo District.
-Old downtown area of Jung District and Dong District District will be merged into Jemulpo District and Yeongjong-Yongyu will be an independent Yeongjong District.
+Old downtown area of Jung District and Dong District will be merged into Jemulpo District and Yeongjong-Yongyu will be an independent Yeongjong District.
 Mayors of Jung, Dong and Seo District agreed this proposal.

+On April 9, 2025, Yoo, a member of the People Power Party, announced his candidacy for the 2025 South Korean presidential election, saying he would "pave the way for proper national unity."
+He lost in the party primaries.